Kingsford-Group/mdsscope/README.md

 * `opt_canon`: greedy optimization procedure to remove k-mers from a set as long as it doesn't create SCCs.
 * `create_seed`: create a valid seed file to be used as input to other programs.

+Every program has a `--help`.

 # Canonical space

+The following is not supported by the apptainer, the code must be compiled/run locally.

 ## Experiments